manyfold3d/website/get-started/docker-compose.md

 3. Open Manyfold at <http://localhost:3214>

 4. Add a library.
 Remember the path mappings in the Docker Compose file?
-In `docker-compose.example.yml` the libraries at /path/to/your/libraries in your file system would be available at /libraries in the app.
+In the examples below, the contents of /path/to/your/libraries in your file system would be available in /libraries inside the running app.

 ## Standard docker-compose.yml